 Getting more cardio is another way to jump-start your metabolic rate.
 Also, find more ways to be active.
 Up your daily walk from 30 to 60 minutes.
 Take a walk around the office every hour.
 Pace when you're on the phone.
 Stand at a counter to type your emails and letters.

-Getting a Handle on Your Fast Metabolism
+Living With Your Fast Metabolism

 If you're having a difficult time gaining weight or can't stop losing due to your fast metabolism, you need to eat more calories.
 These extra calories should come from nutritious foods to promote overall good health and weight gain.
 For extra calories, eat whole-grain bagels and dense whole-grain bread; cheese and whole milk; eggs, fatty fish and beans; avocados and 100-percent fruit juice; peas and potatoes and nuts, seeds and oils.